mavryk-network/mavryk-taquito/README.md

 Welcome, Web3 developer!

-## What is Taquito?
+## What is Webmavryk?

-Taquito is a fast and lightweight [TypeScript](https://www.typescriptlang.org/) library to accelerate DApp development on the [Mavryk](https://tezos.com/developers) blockchain.
+Webmavryk is a fast and lightweight [TypeScript](https://www.typescriptlang.org/) library to accelerate DApp development on the [Mavryk](https://tezos.com/developers) blockchain.
 With it, you can easily interact with Smart Contracts deployed to Mavryk.
 It is distributed as a suite of individual `npm` packages, to reduce bloat and improve application startup times.

-## What is Included in Taquito?
+## What is Included in Webmavryk?

-Taquito is primarily targeted at Front-End Web3 developers, so it comes with batteries included, such as a [React Template Project](https://github.com/ecadlabs/taquito-react-template), an extensible framework, and many helpful utilities.
+Webmavryk is primarily targeted at Front-End Web3 developers, so it comes with batteries included, such as a [React Template Project](https://github.com/mavryk-network/webmavryk-react-template), an extensible framework, and many helpful utilities.
 It can be used in *many* execution contexts, including Serverless, Node.js, Deno, and Electron (to name a few) and has minimal dependencies.

-## Who uses Taquito?
+## Who uses Webmavryk?

-Taquito is used by **over 80% of DApps** in the Mavryk ecosystem.
-It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://github.com/ecadlabs/taquito/actions/workflows/main.yml) against current versions of Mavryk (both Mainnet *and* Testnets).
+Webmavryk is used by **over 80% of DApps** in the Mavryk ecosystem.
+It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://github.com/mavryk-network/webmavryk/actions/workflows/main.yml) against current versions of Mavryk (both Mainnet *and* Testnets).

-## Why should I use Taquito?
+## Why should I use Webmavryk?

-Taquito provides convenient abstractions for a multitude of common operations, including wallet interactions (with [WalletConnect2](https://docs.walletconnect.com/2.0) in the works), batching operations, calling into contracts, querying the blockchain, and more.
-Taquito will isolate your code from subtle - and some not-so-subtle - changes made to the underlying Mavryk protocol.
+Webmavryk provides convenient abstractions for a multitude of common operations, including wallet interactions (with [WalletConnect2](https://docs.walletconnect.com/2.0) in the works), batching operations, calling into contracts, querying the blockchain, and more.
+Webmavryk will isolate your code from subtle - and some not-so-subtle - changes made to the underlying Mavryk protocol.

 ...Not to mention our thriving, helpful, and welcoming community!

 ## Ok, I'm Ready!

-To get started with Taquito quickly, visit the [Taquito QuickStart](https://taquito.mavryk.org/docs/quick_start).
+To get started with Webmavryk quickly, visit the [Webmavryk QuickStart](https://webmavryk.mavryk.org/docs/quick_start).

-If you prefer to start with a skeleton project, check out our [Taquito React Template](https://github.com/ecadlabs/taquito-react-template).
+If you prefer to start with a skeleton project, check out our [Webmavryk React Template](https://github.com/mavryk-network/webmavryk-react-template).

-Do you wish to make a contribution to Taquito?
-See below, [Contributing to Taquito](#contributors-getting-started).
+Do you wish to make a contribution to Webmavryk?
+See below, [Contributing to Webmavryk](#contributors-getting-started).

 ## Supported versions of Node

-Taquito currently supports the following versions of Node.js®:
+Webmavryk currently supports the following versions of Node.js®:

 | Version          | Supported? |
 | ---------------- | ---------- |